unrealwork/atsd-use-cases/workshop/lets-encrypt.md

 ca-certificates-java:amd64 (20130815ubuntu1)
 ```

-The list of changes performed on a specific version of the `ca-certificates` package is summarized in the package [changelog](https://launchpad.net/ubuntu/+source/ca-certificates/+changelog):
+The list of changes performed on a specific version of the `ca-certificates` package is summarized in the package [change log](https://launchpad.net/ubuntu/+source/ca-certificates/+changelog):

 ```
 ca-certificates (20170717) unstable; urgency=medium